databricks/spark-sklearn/README.md

 #A scikit-learn integration package for Spark

-This package (referred to as spark-sklearn) contains some tools to integrate the [Spark computing framework](http://spark.apache.org/) with the popular [scikit-learn machine library](http://scikit-learn.org/stable/).
+This package contains some tools to integrate the [Spark computing framework](http://spark.apache.org/) with the popular [scikit-learn machine library](http://scikit-learn.org/stable/).
 Among other tools:
  - train and evaluate multiple scikit-learn models in parallel.
 It is a distributed analog to the [multicore implementation](https://pythonhosted.org/joblib/parallel.html) included by default in [scikit-learn](http://scikit-learn.org/stable/).
  - convert Spark's Dataframes seamlessly into numpy `ndarray`s or sparse matrices.
  - (experimental) distribute Scipy's sparse matrices as a dataset of sparse vectors.

-Spark-sklearn focuses on problems that have a small amount of data and that can be run in parallel.
+It focuses on problems that have a small amount of data and that can be run in parallel.
-- for small datasets, spark-sklearn distributes the search for estimator parameters (`GridSearchCV` in scikit-learn), using Spark,
+- for small datasets, it distributes the search for estimator parameters (`GridSearchCV` in scikit-learn), using Spark,
 - for datasets that do not fit in memory, we recommend using the [distributed implementation in Spark MLlib](https://spark.apache.org/docs/latest/api/python/pyspark.mllib.html).

   > NOTE: This package distributes simple tasks like grid-search cross-validation.
 It does not distribute individual learning algorithms (unlike Spark MLlib).